Best Things to Do in Marrakech, Morocco

 Medina and souks

-Souks are the traditional markets found within the medina, and are a vibrant and bustling part of the local economy.
+The medina is the historic, walled, and oldest party of the city.
+It is a maze of narrow, winding streets and is full of traditional architecture.
+Souks are the traditional markets found within the medina and are a bustling part of the local economy.
 Souks often specialize in certain goods, such as textiles, spices, ceramics, or jewelry, and are a great place to find traditional Moroccan goods and souvenirs.

-Piles of spices in Marrakesh
+Piles of spices in Marrakech

-Piles of spices in Marrakesh
+Piles of spices in Marrakech

-The souks in Marrakesh
+The souks in Marrakech

-The souks in Marrakesh
+The souks in Marrakech

-The souks in Marrakesh
+The souks in Marrakech

 No time to read now?